AerospaceJam/docs/docs/rules/rules-and-laws.md

 In the event of a malfunction or unsafe flight, all team members must be prepared to act immediately.

 - All pilots must know how to perform an emergency motor stop.
-This procedure is demonstrated for the standard RadioLink AT10 IIcontroller that is issued to all teams in the [Getting Started guide](/getting-started/appendix) and must be practiced by the team's pilot.
+This procedure is demonstrated for the standard RadioLink AT10II controller that is issued to all teams in the [Getting Started guide](/getting-started/appendix) and must be practiced by the team's pilot.
 This is the first action to take if the drone becomes uncontrollable.
 - If a drone crashes, the pilot must immediately perform the emergency motor stop.
 No team member may enter the practice or competition arena to retrieve a drone until a judge or official has confirmed the drone is disarmed and has given explicit permission to enter.
 - A first aid station will be clearly marked and available at the competition venue.
 Please report any and all injuries, no matter how minor, to a competition official.